Adventurous wildlife encounters at Ratho Bush Camp

 Communal kitchen for safari tents

-Ratho is also situated close to Mapungubwe, a national park of South Africa and a UNESCO World Heritage site.
-If you do not want to stay at the park, you can drive from Ratho for the day or a few hours to explore this national park.
+Ratho was situated close to Mapungubwe, a national park of South Africa and a UNESCO World Heritage site.

 Bushbuck, warthogs and baboons at the waterhole at Ratho